Alignak-monitoring/alignak-doc/source/03_how_it_work/run_daemons.rst

 Alignak processes list
 ======================

-The daemons involved in Alignak are strating several processes in the system.
+The daemons involved in Alignak are starting several processes in the system.
 All the processes started have a process title set by Alignak to help the user knowing which is which.
 Several processes types are present in the system processes list:

     * the main daemon process
-        There will alwys be one process for each Alignak daemon type.
+        There will always be one process for each Alignak daemon type.
 The process title is the daemon type (eg. *alignak-arbiter*, *alignak-scheduler*,...)

     * the main daemon forked process.
         Each Alignak daemon forks a new process instance for each daemon instance existing in the configuration.
 If you defined several schedulers you will get a process for each scheduler instance.
 Each daemon instance process has a title built with the instance name (eg. *alignak-scheduler scheduler-master*)